CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 ## Getting Started with DFT Calculations ##

-In the first exercise, we will be studying lithium cobalt oxide and how to determine the lattice constants, followed by surface relaxation of the 104 surface.
+In the first exercise, we will be studying lithium cobalt oxide: how to determine the lattice constants, followed by surface relaxation of the 104 surface.
 For Homework 5, everyone will be studying the same system (104) LiCoO<sub>2</sub>.
-For the Final Project, you will use the same system but with dopants on multiple facets (104 and 001) to study ethylene carbonate adosrption.
+For the Final Project, you will use the same system but with dopants on multiple facets (104 and 001) to study ethylene carbonate adsorption.

 ## Contents ##